biggybass/acoustics-and-psychoacoustics/topics/ear.md

 #### Summary
-- This is the reason behind the fact that we perceive frequencies logarithmically rather than linearly.
+- This is the reason why we perceive frequencies logarithmically rather than linearly.
 - e.g. A note frequencies: 55Hz, 110Hz, 220Hz, 440Hz, 880Hz, 1760Hz -  We perceive a double in frequency as an octave in difference

 #### Summary
 - So the sensitivity of the ear is based on a purely mechanical vibrating system.
 The minimum movement detectable by this system is of the order of the width of a hydrogen atom.
 For this to be the case, the vibrating surfaces of the inner ear must be extremely light.
-So that they are also robust, they are encased in the hardest bone in the body - the petrous temporal bone which encompasses the vestibular system and the cochlea.
+They are also encased in the hardest bone in the body - the petrous part of the temporal bone which encompasses the vestibular system and the cochlea making the system also extremely robust.